p-mazhnik/flutter-embedding/expo-flutter/README.md

 and communicate with each other.

-This project created with [Expo](https://expo.dev/) using `npx create-expo-app -t expo-template-blank-typescript expo-flutter` command
+This project created with [Expo](https://expo.dev/) using `npx create-expo-app -t expo-template-blank-typescript expo-flutter` command.
+Additionally, Expo module created using
+`npx create-expo-module@latest --local` command.